Shipping by Train

 Rolling highways and piggy back service

-In some countries trains are used as the highway.
+In Thailand trains are used as the highway.
 Trucks can be on trains and once they reach their destination, they are unloaded.
-This method is used in the Channel Tunnel between Calais and Dover, and we can also see this in Konkan in India.
-In other countries it is only the trailer and not the entire truck that is being transported.
-Piggy train are frequently used in the United States.
+This method is used in the Channel Tunnel between Bangkok and Nongkhai,.
+Piggy train are frequently used by some shipping companies.
 They are known as trailers but the Container Market (COFC) is less favorable to them because they lose part of market.
-Containers are generally 53 feet long and are used for inland transport.

 Containerization or bulk is not suitable for all types of cargo.
 Some special wagons are designed for this type of cargo.